juju/juju-gui-charm/README.md

 7. It supports deploying local charms by proxying browser HTTPS connections to the Juju HTTPS API backend.
 This also includes retrieving and listing local charms' files.
+8. By default, it listens on port 443 for HTTPS secure connections, and redirects port 80 requests to port 443.
+The port where the server is listening can be changed using the charm configuration "port" option.

 ### Legacy server ###